 Why not use those clothes for the homeless here in the Los Angeles area?
 And why not use the fabric that’s otherwise unusable to make blankets for the homeless?

-The Hidden Cost of Not Providing Immunizations and Infectious Disease care for Illegal Aliens in Los Angeles
+The Hidden Cost of Not Providing Immunizations and Infectious Disease Care for Illegal Aliens in Los Angeles

-My feeling is that those that aren’t eligible, because of, say, citizenship, or whatever, are most likely in danger of infecting the homeless people who do have health care here in the Los Angeles area … I think there are 6,000 homeless people here in the San Fernando Valley; 60,000 in Los Angeles County, and probably many more.
+My feeling is that those that are not eligible, because of, say, citizenship, or whatever, are most likely in danger of infecting the homeless people who do have health care here in the Los Angeles area … I think there are 6,000 homeless people here in the San Fernando Valley; 60,000 in Los Angeles County, and probably many more.
 (1)

 The cost to us, in the long term, is great, for not providing health care to those, say, undocumented aliens and so forth, that don’t qualify for health care.
 This is because they’re living with other homeless people who do get health care, and those people get sicker.